Red Hill Lutheran

 One-on-one instruction—one of the hallmarks of a quality Lutheran education.

 Jim may be most remembered for participating in sports with students.
 Here he is playing basketball—still wearing his tie—along with Mr. Anderson (right) and some students.
-Teachers vs. students softballs games famously marked the end of each school year.
+Teachers vs. students softballs games in the back corner of the parking lot famously marked the end of each school year.

-Jim was also renowned for his thought-provoking, morally grounded messages during Wednesday chapel services.
-One morning while riding his bike from home to school along Red Hill Avenue, he noticed arborists trimming the trees in front of the Tustin Villas Apartments just north of San Juan Street.
+Jim was also renowned for his thought-provoking, morally grounded messages during Wednesday chapel services (and the fact that as a young boy Steve famously refused to come forward and accept an award from his dad during one such service).
+One day while traveling along Red Hill Avenue, Jim noticed arborists trimming the trees in front of the Tustin Villas Apartments just north of San Juan Street.
 He was intrigued that only 7 of the 8 trees were trimmed—one owner apparently refusing to pay to have their tree pruned.

 Months and years later, Jim observed that the untrimmed tree was noticeably smaller than those that had been pruned.
 He used his simple observation as a life lesson in accepting those moments in life when God allows events that “prune” us, for it is only after pruning that we can truly grow.
 Here is the tree in 2025, still underperforming some 40-plus years after Jim made his famous observation.